stormearthandlava/stormearthandlava.github.io/blog/_posts/2023-10-25-open-letter.md

 <img src="/assets/img/blog/Spec_Tree_Fire_Vs_Lightning.png" alt="Lightning vs Fire in the Spec Tree" class="center">

-In this image, we can see in blue the talents that are really strong for lightning builds and in red the talents for fire builds.
+To function properly, Lightning builds require most of the Blue Talents.
+Similarly, Fire Builds require the Red Talents.
 What's immediately apparent is the separation between the two.
 Left side is Lightning, Right Side is Fire.
 This makes Hybrid build hard to create since you are going in opposite directions and can hardly move between the "columns" as I like to call them .

 The Major issue comes from the top section that doesn't easily allow us to move around in the second part of the tree.
 Since the third row of the tree is mostly Utility based, it "forces" us to choose two paths out of three and stick with them all the way down to the third gate, essentially creating 3 "columns" in the spec Tree.
 The flexibility dies early and it's hard to grab everything you need for your builds to function properly.